 My wife and I started what we call a “predominantly Paleo” diet a little more than a year ago, and currently, we are undertaking our second month of the Whole30 “diet” during that time.
 (I used quotation marks because Whole30 is not meant to be a weight loss diet; rather, it is designed to provide insight into what foods might potentially be affecting us negatively.
 For me, I have learned that rice, beans, and, especially, dairy are triggers that affect me adversely in one way or another.)

 Whole30 requires that, for 30 days, you abstain from eating processed foods, rice, legumes, wheat or gluten, corn, alcohol, and any food items that contain added sugars or other sweeteners like maple syrup or honey.
-Frankly, it’s not as difficult as it may seem, but it does require a lot of research, planning, and, yes, inspection of food labels.
+Frankly, it’s not as difficult as it may seem, but it does require a lot of research, planning, and, yes, an inspection of food labels.
 During our first round of Whole30 last year, we were astounded to learn how many of the everyday products we traditionally purchased, like canned tomatoes, salad dressing, and even chicken broth contained added sugar or flour produced from wheat, rice, or corn.

 Needless to say, the diet requires a LOT of food label/menu inspection and interrogation.